Inference for Impulse Responses under Model Uncertainty

-We next describe a bootstrap algorithm that can be used to construct bootstrap confidence intervals for $\zeta$.
-For the sake of expositional clarity, we restrict ourselves to a fairly simple, straightforward algorithm based on \citeauthor{Hall92}'s (\citeyear{Hall92}) bootstrap percentile interval, which has regularly been considered in the literature, see e.g. \citet{BLW01}, though obviously other bootstrap methods and intervals, such as \citeauthor{Efron79}'s (\citeyear{Efron79}) percentile interval or a percentile-$t$ interval, can be used as well.

-Depending on the specific assumptions made on $\{u_t\}$, a variety of different bootstrap methods, such as i.i.d., wild or block bootstrap, can be used in Step 2 of Algorithm \ref{alg:b}; we provide further details in Section \ref{sec:wimp_av}.
-Similarly, different initializations in Step 3 can be used.
-For the simulation study and application in this paper, we use the i.i.d.~bootstrap in Step 2 and initialize the bootstrap sample in step 3 by setting $y_t^* = y_t$ for $t=1,\ldots,p+1$.

-The residuals $\{\hat{u}_t\}$ in Step 1 and, most importantly, $\{y_t^*\}$ in Step 3 also depend on the chosen rank $r$.
-To lighten the notation we choose not to index these formally by $r$, instead only emphasizing the dependence on the chosen rank $r$ through the estimated bootstrap VAR parameters $\hat{\theta}^{(r)*}$ and bootstrap impulse response $\hat{\zeta}^{(r)*}$.
-Although many variations of the bootstrap algorithm exist in the literature, such as the bias correction proposed in \citet{Kilian98}, all these bootstrap methods have in common that they require fixing the rank $r$.
-In particular, in generating the bootstrap sample (our step 3), it seems unavoidable to make a choice to impose a specific rank.
-This adds a second layer of potential rank misspecification next to the estimators themselves, which turns out to lead to further complications if one wants to account for rank uncertainty, as we discuss in Section \ref{sec:r_unc} below.
+Various algorithms can be used to construct bootstrap confidence intervals for $\zeta$.
+In the simulation and empirical sections we use straightforward algorithm based on \citeauthor{Hall92}'s (\citeyear{Hall92}) bootstrap percentile interval, which has regularly been considered in the literature, see e.g. \citet{BLW01}.
+Details are provided in Appendix \ref{sec:alg}.
+Other common bootstrap methods that are used include \citeauthor{Efron79}'s (\citeyear{Efron79}) percentile interval and \citeauthor{Kilian98}'s (\citeyear{Kilian98}) bias-corrected bootstrap.
+Irrespective of the specific choices that can be made, all these algorithms have in common that they generate a bootstrap sample, say $\{y_t^*\}_{t=1}^T$, that has a fixed cointegrating rank $r$.
+Bootstrap impulse responses are then estimated from this bootstrap sample and used to set up a confidence interval of the form $[L^{(r)}(\gamma), U^{(r)}(\gamma)]$, where the superscript `$(r)$' again highlights the dependence on the chosen rank $r$, and $\gamma$ is the desired confidence level.
+Hence, the bootstrap adds a second layer of potential rank misspecification next to the estimators themselves, which turns out to lead to further complications if one wants to account for rank uncertainty, as we discuss in Section \ref{sec:r_unc} below.